solana-foundation/developer-content/content/courses/program-security/closing-accounts.md

-Since this is a simplified example rather than a fully-fledge lottery program, once a user has entered the lottery they can call the `redeem_rewards_insecure` instruction at any time.
-This instruction will mint the user an amount of Reward tokens proportional to the amount of times the user has entered the lottery.
+Since this is a simplified example rather than a fully-fledge lottery program, once a user has entered the lottery they can call the `redeem_rewards_insecure` instruction handler at any time.
+This instruction handler will mint the user an amount of Reward tokens proportional to the amount of times the user has entered the lottery.
 After minting the rewards, the program closes the user's lottery entry.

 Take a minute to familiarize yourself with the program code.
-The `enter_lottery` instruction simply creates an account at a PDA mapped to the user and initializes some state on it.
+The `enter_lottery` instruction handler simply creates an account at a PDA mapped to the user and initializes some state on it.

-The `redeem_rewards_insecure` instruction performs some account and data validation, mints tokens to the given token account, then closes the lottery account by removing its lamports.
+The `redeem_rewards_insecure` instruction handler performs some account and data validation, mints tokens to the given token account, then closes the lottery account by removing its lamports.

-However, notice the `redeem_rewards_insecure` instruction _only_ transfers out the account's lamports, leaving the account open to revival attacks.
+However, notice the `redeem_rewards_insecure` instruction handler _only_ transfers out the account's lamports, leaving the account open to revival attacks.

 ### 2. Test Insecure Program